boholder/puntgun/config-manual.md

 users:
   who:
     id-are: [ "12345678", "87654321" ]
-  # this is a rule set
+  # this is a option set
   any-of:
     # these two are filter rules
     - search-query: 'tweet-query-string-1'